How did the pandemic impact California's pollution levels?

-SAN FRANCISCO (KRON) — One of the most impressive impacts of the pandemic was a decline in greenhouse gases across the Golden State, according to the California Air Resources Board (CARB).
+One of the most impressive impacts of the pandemic was a decline in greenhouse gases across the Golden State, according to the California Air Resources Board.

 California’s latest Greenhouse Gas Inventory indicates that in the year 2020 carbon pollution experienced the largest decline since the Great Recession in 2008.
 In 2020 greenhouse gas emissions in the Golden State fell by 9% to 35.3 million metric tons of carbon dioxide equivalent.

-A spokesperson for CARB tells KRON4 that there are long-term benefits to these reductions.
-“The emissions reductions noted prior to 2020 are real and verified and help to curb climate change impacts—we won’t have 2021 data verified until late next year, so we can’t say what those will look like, but based on what we saw in late 2020 we do expect an increase in 2021,” CARB’s spokesperson said.
+A spokesperson for CARB told KTLA sister station KRON that there are long-term benefits to these reductions.
+“The emissions reductions noted prior to 2020 are real and verified and help to curb climate change impacts—we won’t have 2021 data verified until late next year, so we can’t say what those will look like, but based on what we saw in late 2020 we do expect an increase in 2021,” the spokesperson said.

 According to CARB, the annual drop in greenhouse gas emissions was also paralleled by a 2.8% drop in California’s gross domestic product (GDP).
 GDP is a measurement of the total value of goods and services produced by residents during a particular set of time.